Dry dead leaves – How Aboriginal people fall before their time

 Phyllis B Burarrwanga, with Richard Trudgen

-Gaypalalini and Matamata Gurruwiwi have given permission for release of this story and video.
+Gaypalalini and Matamata Gurruwiwi have given permission for the release of this story and video.

 Download the full article here: Phyllis B Burarrwanga’s Dry Leaves Story.

-It was the hope of the late Phyllis B Burarrwanga that her mayali’mirri dhäwu, story of deep meaning, would broaden the debate on how to help and empower the Yolŋu people of Arnhem Land in the Northern Territory, and other Aboriginal groups.
-Phyllis explains how Yolŋu and many other First Nation people like her, are mystified and confused, about the mainstream Balanda, Western world, that controls their lives.
+It was the hope of the late Phyllis B. Burarrwanga that her mayali’mirri dhäwu, a story of deep meaning, would broaden the debate on how to help and empower the Yolŋu people of Arnhem Land in the Northern Territory and other Aboriginal groups.
+Phyllis explains how Yolŋu and many other First Nation people like her are mystified and confused about the mainstream Balanda, Western world, that controls their lives.

-Yolŋu have had less than 100 years contact with mainstream Australian society and are now in a situation where chronic miscommunication and failed contact practices are devastating.
+Yolŋu have had less than 100 years of contact with mainstream Australian society and are now in a situation where chronic miscommunication and culturally unsafe contact practices are devastating them.

 “…you sitting beside with us Yolŋu, you’re drinking and eating ŋatha [food] with us.
 So you’re sitting on the ashes of the Yolŋu people.
 You’re getting the truth… not from the leaves.
 You’re getting it from the roots.”

-For any tree to survive and grow it needs to be a complete system.
-The tree has leaves, branches, a trunk, but its leaves cannot grow unless nourishment comes from the roots deep down.
+For any tree to survive and grow, it needs to be a complete system.
+The tree has leaves, branches, and a trunk, but its leaves cannot grow unless nourishment comes from deep down in the roots.

 “[We are] in the dark side….not in the light side,” says Phyllis.
 “One example I’m talking about… when the green leaves turn into the yellowish colour, and then it turned into the brownish, then it’s [they] drop-down.
 That’s not the full information.
 That’s telling us that we… just there for nothing.”

-“That’s what Yolŋu feel like. they feel like they’re green leaves… turn into dry leaves, just drop down?”
-Richard asks her, and Phyllis agrees, “yes, because we don’t have that dhäwu [the foundational information].
-We not getting the dhäwu, [the information from the roots].”
+“That’s what Yolŋu feel like.
+They feel like they’re green leaves… turn into dry leaves, just drop down?”
+Richard asks her, and Phyllis agrees, “Yes, because we don’t have that dhäwu [the foundational information].
+We not getting the dhäwu, [the full information from the roots].”

 Young Aboriginal people are, in general, losing respect for their elders because their elders do not understand the mainstream world.
 So, they see their language and cultural ways as unsophisticated and primitive, just as the mainstream presents them.
 Many believe that they are born on the wrong side of history, which can lead to deep psychological problems, drug abuse, and radicalisation against the mainstream order.